Crucible Theatre: Sports venue

 The World Snooker Championship tournament has been played annually at the Crucible since 1977, and the venue has been lauded for creating a special feeling of excitement around the event.
 Sports journalist Peter Mason, in The Guardian, has argued that while the physical aspects of the Crucible are "greatly underwhelming", there is an undeniably special atmosphere inside the auditorium which means that "against all the modernist odds this relentlessly forward-looking theatre appears to have become infused with memories of the past every bit as easily as if it were a creaking old music hall dating back to the 19th century".

-The World Women's Snooker Championship was held at the Crucible between 1998 and 2003 but was eventually withdrawn due to financial difficulties.
+The World Women's Snooker Championship was held at the Crucible between 1998 and 2003, but it was eventually withdrawn due to financial difficulties.
 The Crucible is the current venue for the World Seniors Championship.
-The venue has also hosted championships of other indoor sports, such as table tennis and squash.
+The venue has also hosted championships of other indoor sports, such as squash and table tennis.

-Future plans
+Proposed future plans

-In May 2022 plans were unveiled for a new World Snooker Championship venue that would be attached to the existing Crucible Theatre building via a bridge.
-The new venue is to host up to 3,000 spectators.
+In May 2022 proposed concepts were unveiled for a new World Snooker Championship venue that would be attached to the existing Crucible Theatre building via a bridge.
+The new venue could host up to 3,000 spectators.
 Snooker promoter Barry Hearn had confirmed talks were underway with Sheffield City Council in April 2022.
 Hearn added that the tournament could move elsewhere if the new project is not supported but, "the Crucible name is synonymous with snooker globally ... so the name has to remain."
-The new building has been designed by the architect James Burland, the architect behind the City of Manchester Stadium, along with Arup.
-The building will also house a snooker museum.
+Concepts for the new building were created by James Burland, the architect behind the City of Manchester Stadium, along with Arup.
+Proposals also indicate that the building could house a snooker museum.

+On 24 March 2026, it was announced that the Crucible would be renovated following the 2028 World Snooker Championship to have up to 500 additional seats, increasing its potential capacity to 1,480.
+The renovation is planned to be complete in time for the 2030 staging of the event.